Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 The questions below are the ones California buyers and sellers actually search, grouped by situation.
 Each answer is written to stand on its own and cites the controlling statute or case, so it holds up whether you read it here or see it surfaced elsewhere.
 For the full statutory detail behind any answer, see the legal framework section above.

 Before October 1, 2026, there is no automatic return right in California.
-You may have a right to cancel only if the dealer offered (and you purchased) the optional two-day cancellation option under the old law (Cal.
+You may have a right to cancel only if the dealer offered (and you purchased) the optional two-day cancellation option under the old law.
+Starting October 1, 2026, the CARS Act gives all California buyers a mandatory three-day return right for used vehicles priced at $50,000 or less that have been driven 400 miles or fewer since purchase.
+The three days are calendar days starting the day after you sign, ending at the dealer's close of business on day three.
+A Friday purchase means the window runs Saturday through Monday and closes at end of business Monday; the only extension is if the dealership is closed to the public on the final day, which pushes the deadline to the next day they are open.
+Independent of the CARS Act, if the dealer committed fraud or concealed material defects, you may rescind the contract under the CLRA or UCL regardless of timing.
+Sources: Cal.
 Veh.
-Code §11713.21).
-Starting October 1, 2026, the CARS Act gives all California buyers a mandatory 3-business-day return right for used vehicles priced at $50,000 or under with fewer than 400 miles driven post-purchase.
-"Business days" means the clock stops on weekends and holidays, so a Friday purchase effectively gives you until Wednesday to return.
-Independent of the CARS Act, if the dealer committed fraud or concealed material defects, you may rescind the contract under the CLRA or UCL regardless of timing.
+Code §11713.21; Cal.
+Civ.
+Code §§1784.20 et seq.

 Not in the traditional sense.
-The California Supreme Court ruled in Rodriguez v.
-FCA US LLC (2024) 17 Cal.5th 189 that used vehicles do not qualify for buyback remedies under the Song-Beverly Consumer Warranty Act unless the vehicle was sold with a new manufacturer warranty issued at the point of sale (such as a certified pre-owned vehicle).
-However, used car dealers must still comply with the implied warranty of merchantability under Song-Beverly (Cal.
-Civ.
-Code §1792), requiring the vehicle to be fit for ordinary use.
+The California Supreme Court ruled in 2024, in the Rodriguez case, that used vehicles do not qualify for buyback remedies under the Song-Beverly Consumer Warranty Act unless the vehicle was sold with a new manufacturer warranty issued at the point of sale (such as a certified pre-owned, or CPO, vehicle).
+However, used car dealers must still comply with the implied warranty of merchantability under Song-Beverly, requiring the vehicle to be fit for ordinary use.
 Violations can result in repair, replacement, or refund plus attorney fees.

-California's small claims limit is $12,500 for individuals (Cal.
+Sources: Rodriguez v.
+FCA US, LLC (2024) 17 Cal.5th 189; Cal.
 Civ.
+Code §§1792, 1795.5.

-Proc.
-Code §116.221).
-For claims under this amount, small claims court is often the fastest and most cost-effective option: no attorney required, filing fees are low, and cases often resolve within 30â70 days.
+California's small claims limit is $12,500 for individuals.
+For claims under this amount, small claims court is often the fastest and most cost-effective option: no attorney required, filing fees are low, and cases often resolve within 30 to 70 days.
 You cannot recover attorney fees in small claims court (since no attorneys appear), but you can recover your actual damages and court costs.
 For claims involving fraud, punitive damages, or amounts over $12,500, filing in Superior Court with a consumer protection attorney is usually preferable.
+Sources: Cal.
+Civ.
+Proc.
+Code §116.221.

 The seller pays, always.
 California law places the smog check obligation entirely on the seller in a private party transaction.
 The seller must provide a passing smog certificate dated within the last 90 days before the sale can be completed.
 If the car fails, the seller is responsible for getting it repaired and retested.
 A buyer should never agree to pay for a smog check as a condition of purchase, and should never accept a car without a valid certificate in hand.
 If a seller tries to negotiate smog costs onto the buyer, that's either ignorance of the law or an attempt to pass along a problem they already know about.
 One exception: gasoline vehicles in roughly their first four model years are exempt from the change-of-ownership smog requirement; the buyer pays an $8 smog transfer fee at the DMV instead.
 For dealer sales the dealer is responsible for delivering the vehicle with a valid smog certificate.
 You can look up any vehicle's smog history before you meet the seller at bar.ca.gov/inspection, free with no account required, search by VIN or plate.